shivkumar98/OCP-Java-Examples/src/review_questions/chapter_6/attempt_1/README.md

 2016-08-28T05:00 GMT-4:00
 2016-08-28T09:00 GMT-6:00
 ```
 A. The first date/time is earlier
 B. The second date/time is earlier
 C. Both date/times are the same
 D. The date/times are 2 hours apart
 E. The date/times are 6 hours apart

 ### My answer:
-* I need to add the hours
-* dateTime1 = 2016-08-28T09:00 GMT
-* dateTime2 = 2016-08-28T15:00 GMT
-* first is ealier
-* 6 hours apart
-* **A,E**✅✅✅✅

 <hr>

 ## Question 13